Our Work

 Our dual focus on remedying environmental injustice and promoting sustainability makes us unique among law school clinical programs in Canada.

 This mandate encompasses a broad range of subjects including biodiversity, energy, water, food, climate change, pollution, resource extraction, land use planning, human rights, green technology, corporate social responsibility, social enterprise, toxic torts, and regulatory compliance.
-The files we work on can be local, provincial, national or even international in scope.
-Within this broad scope, we choose files for their likely lasting positive impact on environmental justice and sustainability.

 We partner with lawyers across Canada who work in the public interest to advance environmental justice and sustainability.
 Our partners include environmental law non-governmental organizations (NGOs) and legal aid clinics; in-house or external counsel to environmental or human rights groups, municipal governments, First Nations, or social enterprises; and lawyers in private practice who engage in public interest-oriented legal work on a pro-bono or reduced-fee basis.
+A list of our current and previous partners can be found here.

 We help these public interest-oriented lawyers and law offices to leverage their limited resources and enhance their positive impacts on environmental justice and sustainability by enlisting the help of capable, motivated JD students who work under the supervision of the external lawyer(s) and Osgoode law professors.